432nd Wing: Vietnam War

 As a result of the Paris Peace Accords of 1973, the numbers of USAF personnel and aircraft at Udorn were reduced.
-The 421st TFS was inactivated in August and the 555th moved to Luke Air Force Base in 1974.
+The 421st TFS was inactivated in August, and the 555th moved to Luke Air Force Base in 1974.
 By the spring of 1975, two operational squadrons remained, the 14th Tactical Reconnaissance Squadron (RF-4C) and the 13th TFS (F-4D/E).

 Forces from the 432nd participated in the SS Mayaguez action in May 1975, sinking two Cambodian Khmer Rouge ships.
 By 1975, the political climate between Washington and Bangkok had become sour and the Royal Thai Government wanted the USAF out of Thailand by the end of the year.
 Palace Lightning was the plan under which the USAF would withdraw its aircraft and personnel from Thailand.

 The 432nd TFW was inactivated on 23 December 1975.
 The 13th TFSs F-4E aircraft and some support personnel were reassigned to the 3rd TFW at Clark AB, Philippines and the F-4D aircraft and support personnel to the 18th TFW at Kadena Air Base, Okinawa.
 The 14th TRS was inactivated and the RF-4Cs were sent to Shaw Air Force Base, South Carolina.
-The last USAF personnel departed Udorn RTAFB on 8 January 1976.
+The last USAF personnel departed Udorn Royal Thai Airforce base on 8 January 1976.

 Tactical Drone Group

-The 432nd was reactivated at Davis–Monthan AFB, Arizona on 1 July 1976 as the 423nd Tactical Drone Group.
+The 432nd was reactivated at Davis–Monthan AFB, Arizona on 1 July 1976 as the 432nd Tactical Drone Group.
 The 432nd performed photographic reconnaissance to support tactical air and surface forces with tactical drones.
-Used AQM-34L/M/V drones, DC-130 launch vehicles, and CH-3 recovery helicopters.
+They used AQM-34L/M/V drones, DC-130 launch vehicles, and CH-3 recovery helicopters.
 The group conducted follow-on testing and evaluation of the AQM-34V model drone and the initial operational testing and evaluation and developmental testing and evaluation of the DC-130H "mother ship."
 The 432nd also supported testing and evaluation of the BQM-34C drone at Hill AFB, Utah.

 The group was inactivated in April 1979.

 Pacific Air Forces

-In July 1984 the 432nd was again reactivated as the 432nd Tactical Fighter Wing at Misawa Air Base, Japan.
-The 432nd controlled two General Dynamics F-16 Fighting Falcon squadrons (13th Fighter Squadron, 14th Fighter Squadron) and the 39th Rescue Squadron, flying the HH-60 "Pave Hawk" helicopter.
+In July 1984, the 432nd was again reactivated as the 432nd Tactical Fighter Wing at Misawa Air Base, Japan.
+The 432nd controlled two General Dynamics F-16 Fighting Falcon squadrons (13th Fighter Squadron, 14th Fighter Squadron) and the 39th Rescue Squadron, flying the HH-60 Pave Hawk helicopter.

 The 432nd was replaced by the 35th Fighter Wing on 1 October 1994 at Misawa and again became inactive.